 In addition, the UA CNPC terrestrial link can also be in any sub-band not used by the UA CNPC satellite link.

+Report M.[UAS-BANDS-NEW-ALLOC-5 030-5 091 MHz] concludes that this band can be allocated to AM(R)S for the operation of UAS, providing that frequency planning of the band is performed by using geographical and/or frequency separations.

+CEPT supports the allocation of the band 5 030-5 091 MHz to AM(R)S.

 5 091-5 150 MHz

+See Draft New Report M.[UAS-BANDS-NEW-ALLOC-5 091-5 150 MHz]

-The sharing is possible with ARNS and with other AM(R)S equipements (i.e. the ANLE) thanks to appropriate coordination, but will not be possible with AMS allocation used by aeronautical telemetry systems.
+The sharing is possible with ARNS and with other AM(R)S equipements (i.e. the ANLE) thanks to appropriate coordination, but will not be possible or very difficult with AMS allocation used by aeronautical telemetry systems and FSS (Earth-to-space).
 This band is therefore not proposed to be used by UAS.

+CEPT does not support the allocation of the band 5 091-5 150 MHz to AM(R)S.

 Satellite Component

-The studies showed that the consideration of the frequency bands 13.25-13.4 GHz as the candidate bands is not reasonable due to unacceptable interference to ARNS systems (airborne Doppler navigation system (ADNS) receivers) and consideration of 15.4–15.7 GHz, 22.5-22.55 GHz, 23.55–23.6 GHz as the candidate bands for the satellite segment of UAS control links as additional allocations to AMS(R )S is possible only after the sharing studies with the existing services are completed.
+The studies concluded, that the frequency band 13.25-13.4 GHz is not feasible for CNPC links between satellite and UA due to potential harmful interference conditions to ARNS systems (airborne Doppler navigation system (ADNS) receivers).
+Consideration of the frequency bands 15.4–15.7 GHz, 22.5-22.55 GHz, 23.55–23.6 GHz as candidates for a satellite CNPC link for UAS control links as additional allocations to AMS(R )S would be possible only after completion of sharing studies with the incumbent radio services .

 List of relevant documents